Notice: New Requirements for A2P 10DLC Registrations

 T-Mobile only removes the cap of 200,000 SMS segments + MMS per day if a business completes a process called Special Business Review.
 For more information on Special Business Review and details on how to submit a request, please see T-Mobile Special Business Review for A2P 10DLC.

-(ISVs only) What happens if I choose to opt-out of Secondary Vetting for my clients' Brands?
+What happens if I choose to opt-out of Secondary Vetting for my clients' Brands?

-As an ISV-type customer, you have the option to selectively opt-out of Secondary Vetting for your clients' Brand registrations.
+You have the option to selectively opt-out of Secondary Vetting for your clients' Brand registrations.
 However, be aware that any Brand that does not receive Secondary Vetting will be subject to the following restrictions.

 Restrictions for Brands registered without Secondary Vetting (ISV clients only)